-This is the first year that we have published this report on the tax contribution of our Group.
-As a bank, our primary role is to finance the economy in an unprecedented context marked by the global health and economic crisis.
+This is the second year that we have published this report on the tax contribution of our Group.
+As a bank, our primary role is to finance the economy in a context marked by two years of health crisis and an environment set to be more volatile and uncertain due to geopolitical tensions.
 Our Group also contributes to the budgets of the States in which it operates through the tax contribution for which it is liable and the taxes it collects on behalf of the States.
-With a global tax contribution of more than €9 billion, we contribute to the economic and social development of our various countries of operation.
+With a global tax contribution of more than €10 billion, we contribute to the economic and social development of our various countries of operation.